Back to school for this website!

 Our approach in resolving these issues for Clio was to build an entirely new CMS for Clio through the usage of WordPress.

-Clio’s website has been implemented in WordPress, and the following things have been made to fulfill the criteria of a successful project:
+Clio’s website has been implemented in WordPress, and the following things have been made to fulfil the criteria of a successful project:

 - A new website set up in WordPress, where among other things, a product page, news page, job page is included.

 - A crisp visual profile represented through new design.

 - Options for international versions of the pages through either Swedish or English.